lorealcdo/crm_lifetime/README.md

-#  this package used to predict the customers lifetime
+# README

-# data from the database
+this package used to predict the customers lifetime